mackawara/whatsapp-webjs/README.md

 # whatsappweb-scapper

-A tool to scrap for information and out put on whatsapp groups
+A whatsapp library built on node JS